-In 1938, Cleanth Brooks and Robert Penn Warren published Understanding Poetry, and the third stage of the history of new criticism was begun.
 Understanding Poetry was soon regarded as the new critics' guidebook.
 For the first time, many of the new critical ideas were assimilated and organized in one volume; what is more, the volume was aimed at American colleges and universities, for it was a textbook.
 During the forties and fifties, new criticism gained ground in many schools throughout the country.
-Two important and influential essays during these decades were Mark Shorer's "Technique as Discovery" (1948) and Brooks's "The Formalist Critic" (1951).
-Shorer's statement that "the difference between content, or experience, and achieved content, or art, is technique" placed even greater emphasis than previous criticism on the importance of form.
+Two important and influential essays during these decades were Mark Shorer's "Technique as Discovery" (1948) and Brooks's "The Formalist Critic" (1951.4 Shorer's statement that "the difference between content, or experience, and achieved content, or art, is technique" placed even greater emphasis than previous criticism on the importance of form.
 Shorer's article is historically important, also, in that it established the value of new critical principles for the study of fiction.
 Brook's article begins with his famous "decalogue," the ten "articles of faith that [Brooks] could subscribe to."